alexander-pick/shannon_modem_loader/README.md

 Once installed open a `modem.bin` in IDA Pro, the loader should detect the TOC format and load the image accordingly.
 The postprocessor script will add additional segment information after the initial analysis has finished.
 Adding the segments right from the start will confuse and slow down the analysis process.

 The postprocessing module does most of the magic and it will take a bit to run, please be patient.
 All steps the post processor performs are in the individual files copied to `<IDAHOME>/python/`.
 You can use them as individual python modules if needed.
 See the post processor for details.
+A complete analysis of a modem image takes about 30 minutes to complete on average hardware.

 ## How The Loader Works